SotirisDimitrakoulakos/Digital_Airlines_Information_System/README.md

 5. make_reservation (for Simple Users and Administrators):

-   Counts all the documents in the Flights collection which have both the given fid.
+   Counts all the documents in the Reservations collection which have the given fid.
 If the result is 1, then it finds that document, else it means there are either 0 or more than one documents with these credentials, so it responds accordingly.
-Then, if the ticket_type of this document is business, it decreases the ticket_num_business by 1 (by updating the document with the given fid), else if the ticket_type is economy, it decreases the ticcket_num_economy by 1 (by updating the document with the given fid).
+Then, if the ticket_type of this document is business, it decreases the ticket_num_business by 1 (by updating the document with the given fid), else if the ticket_type is economy, it decreases the ticket_num_economy by 1 (by updating the document with the given fid).
 Afterwards, it creates an entry (with the needed info), which it inserts in the Reservations collection.
 If everything is ok, it returns a response with the requested data and response code status=200.

     ![make_res1](https://github.com/SotirisDimitrakoulakos/YpoxreotikiErgasia23_E20040_Dimitrakoulakos_Sotirios/assets/116378407/2fe84972-27b5-468d-b3db-9759db1c6da9)